artawood/nyt-react-search/README.md

 ### Setup (10/05/2018)
 I setup the app structure with the following directories and files:
 - client directory
-    This directory was created automatically by running the command "npx create-react-app client" *Note 1: added "proxy" in the package so react can be served seperately from api server in development environment* *Note 2: installed react-router-dom*
+    This directory was created automatically by running the command "npx create-react-app client"<br/>
+    *Note 1: added "proxy" in the package so react can be served seperately from api server in development environment* <br/>
+    *Note 2: installed react-router-dom*
 - routes directory
     This directory was manually created and will contain the various routes for making api calls